hakavlad/tird/docs/MANPAGE.md

 # WARNINGS

 - The author does not have a background in cryptography.
-- The code has 0% test coverage.
+- The code has 0% automated test coverage.
 - **tird** has not been independently security audited by humans.
 - **tird** is ineffective in a compromised environment; executing it in such cases may cause disastrous data leaks.
 - **tird** is unlikely to be effective when used with short and predictable keys.